 3. Do you want your boss’s job?

 This is a tricky question to answer.

-We don't mean literally.
-We mean, is your potential boss someone you admire and respect?
+Is your potential boss someone you admire and respect?
 At least from the outside.
-Unlike a relationship or marriage, it's impossible to predict how well you will work with someone-- especially during crunch time or in high stress, high pressure situations, before you work with them.
+Unlike a relationship or marriage, it’s impossible to predict how well you will work with someone—especially during crunch time or in high-stress, high-pressure situations, before you work with them.

 Working well with someone who is “bossing” you is a major factor to consider.